stefanreuther/c2ng/README.txt

   PCC2.
 It is intended to be 100% compatible to PCC2.
 However, it does away with many self-imposed limitations of PCC2.

-  As of January 2020, c2ng is still incomplete.
+  As of October 2020, c2ng is still incomplete.
 End-users should remain with PCC2 or PCC1.
 However, the back-end code is complete enough that c2ng now runs behind PlanetsCentral.com exclusively.
+  The game engine nears completion.

 Project Goals